Asset poverty: Characteristics of asset poverty

 Those defined as asset poor share several significant characteristics.
-Education level, household structure (race, age, gender, marriage status), and home ownership are all unifying factors of the asset poor.
-Individuals who obtain a college degree are less likely to become asset poor than college dropouts, high school graduates, and high school dropouts.
+Education level, household structure (race, age, gender, and marital status), and homeownership are all unifying factors among the asset-poor.
+Individuals who obtain a college degree are less likely to become asset-poor than college dropouts, high school graduates, or high school dropouts.
 To be more specific, high school dropouts were three times as likely as college graduates to experience asset poverty in 1998.
 In terms of household structure, those who belong to female-headed households or non-elderly households with children are most likely to fall into asset poverty.
 Couples with no children or married elderly couples are least likely to fall into this position.
 In general, families with children are the second highest in rates of asset poverty, but they are half as likely to fall into this category if a father is present in the home.
 The race of the household also affects poverty rates because non-whites are twice as likely as whites to become asset poor.
-Contrary to what has been reported, from 1989-1998 asset poverty in White Americans actually increased, while asset poverty for African Americans decreased.
+Contrary to what has been reported, from 1989-1998, asset poverty in White Americans actually increased, while asset poverty for African Americans decreased.
 Home ownership also plays a role in increasing or decreasing the likelihood of falling into asset poverty.
 Home renters suffer more severe asset poverty because they lack the most prevalent economic asset (a home) and because, on average, they have negative wealth.

 Persistence of asset poverty

-Asset poverty, when measured in terms of net worth, demonstrates a lower percentage than when it is measured in terms of net worth minus home equity and liquid assets.
-This is because homes are the largest percentage of household wealth across the country and if they are factored out of the wealth equation, then total household wealth decreases significantly.
+Asset poverty, when measured by net worth, shows a lower percentage than when measured by net worth minus home equity and liquid assets.
+This is because homes account for the largest share of household wealth nationwide, and when they are excluded from the wealth equation, total household wealth declines significantly.
 Also, asset poverty is more likely to persist in several types of situations.
 First, it is most likely to persist in non-white, single-mother, and elderly households.
 Second, asset poverty endures in households where the head received little education.
 Higher education levels correlate with lower probabilities of remaining in asset poverty.
 Third, ending a marriage increases the likelihood of becoming asset poor, so single-parent households are more likely to become asset poor than two-parent households.

 There are also several ways to try to avoid falling into poverty.
 First, getting married is a way to combine two individuals' assets and avoid poverty.
-Second, buying a home increases a household’s net worth.
-However, in order to be successful in helping low-income and asset-poor families escape impoverished lifestyles, home ownership needs to aid in building assets, improving housing, and creating higher-quality neighborhoods.
+Second, buying a home increases a household's net worth.
+However, to successfully help low-income and asset-poor families escape impoverished lifestyles, homeownership needs to help build assets, improve housing, and create higher-quality neighborhoods.
 Thirdly, obtaining an inheritance increases the chances that the poor will escape poverty and decreases the chances that the non-poor will fall into poverty.